 i) In addition to income, family assets (excluding personal property, funds in restricted retirement accounts, and funds to be used for the home purchase) shall not exceed 3 times the household's monthly gross income as determined by using HUD income guidelines for the HOME program.
 The homebuyer shall expend any amount that exceeds 3 times the household's monthly gross income for down payment or closing costs towards purchase of the home.
+Note that County does not have a minimum reserve requirement.
 See Appendix C for a detailed explanation of the items to be included and excluded from assets.